iXORTech/blog-friend-links-data-generator-demo/README.md

 > [!IMPORTANT]
 > Doing this requires you to have necessary knowledge about git submodules and GitHub Actions.

-1. Manually trigger the `Generate Friend Links Data` action once by adding a active issue or manually triggering the action from the Actions tab in your link data repository.
+1. Manually trigger the `Generate Friend Links Data` action once by adding an active issue or manually triggering the action from the Actions tab in your link data repository.
 2. Remove the necessary directories containing the link data file from your website repository (if needed), and add the `data` branch of the link data repository as a submodule of your website repository under the directory you want.
 3. Add the following GitHub Action workflow file to your website repository under `.github/workflows/sync-friend-links-data.yml` (make sure to replace `YOUR_SUBMODULE_DIRECTORY` with the directory where the submodule is located), commit and push the changes: